 The skin is also the body’s heaviest organ, weighing from 9 to 15 pounds in a healthy adult, usually around one-twelfth of your total body weight.
 It’s primary function is to protect all those well-functioning inner parts from damage or harm (click this source for more information).
 Looking more closely through our microscope, you will see a subcutaneous fat layer just under the outer skin (dermis) that works like padding in a quilt to keep your body warm and absorb knocks and bumps.
 The skin is so tough because skin cells contain the protein keratin, more prevalent in fingernails and toenails and less prevalent in softer skin such as that under arms.
 Microscopically, you can also see those dead, flattened cells that interlock and overlap tightly packing together, making skin an excellent germ barrier.
 Your skin produces natural oils and waxes from the tiny sebaceous glands that keep the skin flexible and supple.
 These waxes also contain the body’s own germ-killing chemicals, acting as disinfectants against harmful microscopic organisms.
 Another important function of the skin is the production of Vitamin D when exposed to sunshine, a very important nutrient for a healthy immune system.
 It is also your body’s radiator, producing perspiration over the skin surface when necessary to cool you when your body overheats.
 Overall, the skin is a pretty important organ and well worth taking care of, especially if you are planning some serious skincare treatments.
 Botox injections are very popular nowadays, so it is really important to know what are the ingredients in botox.

 The epidermis’ outermost layer is called the stratum corneum, and is important for allergy and sensitivity.
 The SC is comprised of a network of cells on the surface that provides immediate protection from the outside world and helps restrict loss of water.
 This outermost layer requires lipids (fats) to form a healthy cutaneous barrier.
 Combined with the dying cells that compact and form a sort of “cement”, healthy skin does a good job of providing a sturdy barrier.
 However, when there is disruption in the number and compactness of the intercellular lipids, the skin barrier can become more permeable.
 This disruption can explain how some toxins might seep through SC cells, enter the tiny blood vessels in the dermis and subcutaneous fatty tissue and possibly spark an antibody-mediated reaction.
 This explains why some people do not suffer with allergic contact dermatitis when exposed to poisonous plants.
 Their skin barrier is intact and able to effectively protect the body from the toxin.
 Atopic dermatitis can also be sparked by numerous allergens, inhaled, ingested and contacted substances.
 Some foods (especially eggs) or inhalants (dust mites and cat dander) have been established as being the most common allergens.
+Want to know what is the best whitening cream for face and body?
+This product can help your skin look more radiant and clean.

 Causes of Skin Barrier Damage: